$0 Alberta Adoption Quick-Start Checklist

 Consider hiring a lawyer if any of these apply:

-The non-custodial birth parent is uncooperative or hostile: If there is any chance of opposition, you need legal representation.
+The non-custodial birth parent is uncooperative or hostile: If opposition is possible, strongly consider legal representation.
 A contested adoption where you are self-represented is a very difficult position to be in.

 The biological father's status is unclear: If you are uncertain about whether he is on the birth certificate, whether he was a legal guardian at any point, or whether you can locate him, a lawyer can advise you on the correct approach before you file incorrectly.